Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Less than a two-hour drive from Vancouver, more fabulous Canada Day celebrations usually take place up at Whistler.

-In 2022 there are more things to do on July 1st.
-Celebrations include a pancake breakfast, free yoga class, and a parade where guests walk to different stations in the village.
-There’s also a free outdoor concert in the evening headlined by Sam Roberts Band.
+The festivities normally include activities like a pancake breakfast, a free yoga class, and a parade where guests walk to different stations in the village.
+Last year also featured a free outdoor concert in the evening headlined by Walk Off the Earth.

 For more information about July 1st events in this community, see our article about Whistler on the Canada Day Weekend.